asagrekin/GamesInOne/README.md

 - Remove a game (click the `Delete` button on the right side of the screen, for the desired app).
 - Launch a game (click the `Play` button on the right side of the screen, for the desired app).
 ### Running BackEnd & Database Tests
 In order to make use of the Google Test Suite for C++ you will need to have CMake installed on your device which you can do here: https://cmake.org/.
-For additional information on the proccess of setting up CMAKE you may find it useful to reference the Google Test homepage which can be found here: https://google.github.io/googletest/quickstart-cmake.html.
+For additional information on the proccess of setting up CMake you may find it useful to reference the Google Test homepage which can be found here: https://google.github.io/googletest/quickstart-cmake.html.

-Once CMAKE is installed please start by reading the guiding comments within the backend_testing.cc file, This file can be located within the backend folder inside the main source code.
+Once CMake is installed please start by reading the guiding comments within the backend_testing.cc file, This file can be located within the backend folder inside the main source code.
 The reason for reading and understand these tests is that the tests themselves rely on certain file paths to exist which may not exist on your local computer and will require some small changes to be made.
 Once you're done reading, cd into the backend folder.
 Then run the following commands to do an initial test that contains setup commands.\
 `cmake -S . -B build`
 `cmake --build build`\
 `cd build`\